mayapatel47488/MIST4610-project-2/README.md

 -----------------------------------------------------------------------------------------------------------

-Question 1: Among English Language Learners, what is the relationship between English proficiency levels and the likelihood of receiving a school-related arrest?
+Question 1: What is the relationship between ELL students and their geographic location?

 Why is it interesting/important: